PrankurSharma/accuknox-dashboard-project/README.md

 2. Open the terminal and type "npm i" to install all the dependencies.
 3. After installation gets completed, type "npm start" to start the project.

-You may also visit: https://efe1bd61.accuknox-dashboard-project.pages.dev/ to access this project.
+You may also visit: https://accuknox-dashboard-project.pages.dev/ to access this project.

+NOTE: In case of widgets, I have added widget name and widget text only as given in the instructions for submitting the assignment.

 Comments have been provided wherever required.